OpenCerts/opencerts-documentation/docs/index.md

 - [How to issue documents.](https://openattestation.com/docs/verifiable-document/issuing-document)
 - [How to revoke documents.](https://openattestation.com/docs/verifiable-document/revoking-document)

-Please note that OpenCerts provides it's own portal to create document store and issue documents available at [https://admin.opencerts.io/](https://admin.opencerts.io/).
+Please note that OpenCerts provides its own portal to create document store and issue documents.
+The portal is available at [https://admin.opencerts.io/](https://admin.opencerts.io/).

-After reading the documentation, you can head up to the next part.
+After reading the OpenAttestation documentation, you can head up to the next part.